 git ai-commit

-# → Detects no staged changes
+# → Requires staged changes (errors if none are staged)

 # → Generates 3 commit message options